Azure/autorest/docs/internal/publishing.md

 ## Release

-If you want to release an update you will then have to run `rush publish`.
+If you want to release an update you will then have to run `rush publish -a`.
 This will take all pending change files created with `rush change`, update the changelog and bump the package(s) version.

 Then in the Pull Request make sure to add the `Publish` label to tell the validation that this is meant to publish and it will ignore the change check above.